Startup How-Tos: Three steps to estimate startup capital

 Note: The net profit of an enterprise may generally be lower during opening period and reach the expected profit after a period of time.
 Thus the actual payback period may be longer than the calculation result.

 There are a wide variety of sources of financing such as personal savings, capitalising and loans.
-You may look up the funding scheme that suits you best with our Funding Schemes Finder, or check out more information on funding from Innovation and Technology Bureau, Brand Development and Promotion of the Trade and Industry Department, and the Hong Kong Productivity Council.
+You may look up the funding scheme that suits you best with our Funding Schemes Finder, or check out more information on funding from Innovation, Technology and Industry Bureau, Brand Development and Promotion of the Trade and Industry Department, and the Hong Kong Productivity Council.

 “Startup How-tos” is an introductory guidebook written for entrepreneurship newbies, providing startup tips and related public services information.